Acute Myelogenous Leukemia

 A monthly group for individuals who have experienced a bone marrow transplant.

-If you are diagnosed with acute myelogenous leukemia, the experienced team at the Kimmel Cancer Center at Jefferson can carefully guide you through available treatment options that address all your medical, emotional and spiritual needs.
+If you are diagnosed with acute myelogenous leukemia, the experienced team at the Sidney Kimmel Cancer Center – Jefferson Health can carefully guide you through available treatment options that address all your medical, emotional and spiritual needs.

 The Center's physicians and scientists have helped pioneer new approaches to cancer treatment by translating scientific discoveries into improved patient care.
 Our physicians are experienced in using the most advanced treatment methods and technologies and are at the forefront of developing new chemotherapies.
 Jefferson is also home to the region's busiest radiation oncology center and one of the largest programs for cancer treatment in the Delaware Valley.

 Additionally, we will provide you and your family a support network that includes specially trained nurses, educators, fellow patients and cancer survivors.
 Among the wide variety of support programs offered at Jefferson Health is our Buddy Program, which matches cancer patients with trained volunteer cancer survivors who have been through treatment themselves.
 You can also access services to meet your emotional and psychological needs during the course of your treatment through the Marcus Institute of Integrative Health.